Tranquanto/toNumberName/README.md

 ## How to use

-There is a function called toNumberName() that is used to convert the number.
+There is a function called numberName() that is used to convert the number.

-It has four parameters: `toNumberName(number, abbreviate, onlyExp, decimalPlaces)`
+It has four parameters: `numberName(number, abbreviate, onlyExp, decimalPlaces)`

 `number` is the number you want to convert.
 I want to make this work with as many libraries as possible; let me know if you find one that doesn't.